Want the perfect workout program?

 Since this is a 12 Week Cutting Plan, we will break this down based on 12 weeks.

-TDEE Calculator: Before you start, you need to figure out your calorie maintenance level.
+TDEE Calculator: Before you start, figure out your calorie maintenance level.
 To do this, you can use a TDEE (total daily energy expenditure) calculator.
 You just plug in your info and it is going to tell you what your calorie maintenance level is.
 You can Google TDEE calculator and many will pop up.

 As you lose weight, you will need to keep track of your maintenance level as it will change slightly.